boxeehacks/boxeehack/README.md

 On your BoxeeBox go to Settings -> Network -> Servers.
 Check "Enable Windows file sharing" and in the "Share Workgroup" field enter "; sh /media/BOXEE/install.sh".
 As soon as you back out of that menu you should see the Boxee logo on your BoxeeBox turn red.
 This means it's installing.
 This should take a while, because it's downloading the hack including the modified skin.
 After it's done the Boxee UI should restart and your new features await!

+See: http://www.youtube.com/watch?v=6YrjAqPqM30 for a video walkthrough of the process on the Boxee Box
 See: http://forums.boxee.tv/showthread.php?t=63248 for additional help and information.

 Uninstall